find a Clinician/Physician

 3. Non-sterile gloves should be worn.

 The American Society for Laser Medicine and Surgery believes that plume evacuation or ejected debris barrier apparatus should be provided and utilized in all areas where vaporized or ejected tissue is generated, regardless of its source.
-We as individuals should be vocal advocates of such good practices.
+We, as individuals, should be vocal advocates of such good practices.
 We should support national forums that provide rational education on this topic and other issues concerning the laser and energy-based device environment.

 Suggested Resources - Plume and Smoke: